We love Worthy Farm. Every year, we get an incredible reception from Glastonbury-goers – and in 2014, you really bowled us over with your support.

-We want everyone, everywhere to have access to clean water, sanitation and hygiene because we know these basic services are central to eradicating extreme poverty.
-Today, 768 million people live without safe water, and 2.5 billion people have nowhere safe or hygienic to go to the toilet.
+Today, 748 million people live without safe water, and 2.5 billion people have nowhere safe or hygienic to go to the toilet.

-The effects are particularly felt by women and girls, who are often tasked with water collection for the family.
-This is leading to generation after generation of girls and young women who aren’t able to fulfil their ambitions or potential.
+The effects are particularly felt by women and girls, who are often tasked with water collection for their families, leading to generation after generation who aren’t able to fulfill their ambitions or their potential.

-We don’t think this is acceptable.
-We want government and world leaders to Change the record for women and girls trapped in this situation.
-Free a girl from the burden of water collection and she has time to go to school, earn an education and gain an income to support her family.
+That’s why we want governments and world leaders to Change the Record for women and girls trapped in this situation, giving them the time to go to school, to earn an education and to gain an income to support their families.